 Quick Guide to Financial Aid

-- Understand student’s rights and responsibilities as they pertain to registration in classes required for your SUNY Adirondack degree or certificate, Federal Aid Recalculation, the Return of Title IV (federal) Funds, and Satisfactory Academic Progress regulations.
+- Understand student’s rights and responsibilities as they pertain to registration in classes required for a SUNY Adirondack degree or certificate, Federal Aid Recalculation, the Return of Title IV (federal) Funds, and Satisfactory Academic Progress regulations.

 - Additional grants are offered through NYS.
 They include veteran awards for Vietnam or Persian Gulf veterans, as well as a child of a deceased or disabled veteran.
 NYS offers grants and scholarships to a child of a deceased firefighter, police officer or correction officer, and to Native Americans.
 Scholarship funding is also available for the children and spouses of victims of the September 11th attacks.
 You are encouraged to contact NYS Higher Education Services Corporation at 1-888-NYS-HESC about these opportunities.